jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_welcome_acceptinvite.md

 {% include note.html content="The **Join Now** link is valid for 48 hours.
 It expires if no action is taken.
 If it has expired then request any current member of the organization to resend it." %}

 {% include note.html content="An email address can be a member of only one organization at a time.
-If you have already accepted one invitation to join Spotlight Cloud then you cannot use the same email address to accept another invitation." %}
+If you have already accepted one invitation to join Spotlight Cloud or already belong to an organization then other users will not be able to invite you to join their organization." %}

 ## Create a Quest Account